 After you stop enjoying the fresh look of pie charts, try reorganizing the Dashboard by drag-and-drop.
 For example, if you consider the tab with fuel level information or the latest alerts to be more important – click and drag it to the left side of the Dashboard.
 Now it’s the first tab you see when entering Dashboard.
 Try it when you log into the system next time – it’s as simple as rearranging icons on your smartphone.

 Reports: quick access to photos from MDVRs and employees

-Many companies in Sri Lanka use FiOS GPS tracking software in Sri Lanka to track mobile service teams.
+Many companies use FiOS GPS tracking software to track mobile service teams.
 These employees perform field jobs across the island, like installers, maintenance staff, and servicemen.
 To prove that the job is done, they take photos on their smartphones and send them to the system, where a manager approves the job by the images.

 For the managers who need photo reports separately for each client they serve, FiOS developers implemented the new “Filter by geofence” feature.
 Let’s see how it works on the example:

-- A service team travels several clients throughout the week.
+- A service team travels to several clients throughout the week.